 - Obtain and Publicize Water Data

-- Use of Non-Potable Water
+- Use of Non-Potable Water (such as Greywater)

 The 2015 iCAP, chapter 5, objective 6, is "Investigate the water quality impacts of stormwater runoff and potential ways to reduce stormwater pollutant discharges by FY18."
 Stormwater can transport pollutants on the ground to storm drains, where they eventually pollute our creeks and rivers.
 The University has a Storm Water Management Program to minimize such pollution.
 This iCAP objective focuses primarily on the more urbanized areas of campus, such as those areas in the University District.
 The iCAP objective 7.6 is more focused on stormwater impacts from the agricultural areas on campus.